Yucatan Adventure: Bringing you information pertaining to the Yucatan and the Mayan World.

 Know your Mexican Currency & Exchange Rate

 Having the right currency ahead of time is a comfortable and inexpensive way to avoid bank charges and wasting your money with other surprise fees normally placed by credit cards, in all foreign exchange purchases at abroad tourist destinations.
 We recommend you take the time to buy Mexican Pesos and become familiar with each bill to avoid inadvertently giving or getting the wrong bill (say a $200 rather than a $20).
 Get acquainted with the current exchange rate offered by banks to safe money during your trip.
-For many years, Mexican pesos have normally fluctuated from $10.30 pesos per US dollar, to $10.70 pesos per US dollar.
+Recently, Mexican pesos exchange rate has fluctuated from $17.30 pesos per US dollar, to $19.70 pesos per US dollar.
 A quick rule of thumb is to use the ten pesos per one US dollar for a quick mental conversion rate to help you have a price in mind, but do check the rate the retailer is offering you prior to purchasing any goods.
-Most hotels, restaurants and stores offer a $10.40 pesos per US dollar exchange rate, such is the case at Hacienda Chichen Resort, Yaxkin Spa and the exclusive Toh Boutique in Chichen Itza, Yucatan, Mexico
+Most hotels, restaurants and stores offer a $18 pesos per US dollar exchange rate, such is the case at Hacienda Chichen Resort, Yaxkin Spa and the exclusive Toh Boutique in Chichen Itza, Yucatan, Mexico

 Back to Top